Skip to content

 This file is the central configuration file, it's commonly used to define fundamental settings for your robot.

-The remaining configuration options have been organized into different files, which must be included.
-These are:
+The remaining configuration options have been organized into different files, which must be "included" in order to have an effect.

 [include some_subdirectory/file_name.cfg]

-You must add the paths of the serial devices of each controller board in the mcu.cfg file.
+You must add the paths of the serial devices of each controller board in [mcu] sections.

 If we used two Arduino boards, we would include both of them as shown below: